Updated June, 2022

 Under the CARES Act, Congress authorized the Paycheck Protection Program (PPP), which provided loans backed by the Small Business Administration to help small businesses keep their workforce employed during the COVID-19 crisis.
-If certain conditions are met, borrowers may be eligible for PPP loan forgiveness.
-Congress has used subsequent relief bills to extend and add additional funds to the PPP.
+If certain conditions were met, borrowers were eligible for PPP loan forgiveness.
+Congress used subsequent relief bills to extend and add additional funds to the PPP.

-On March 30, President Biden signed the PPP Extension Act of 2021 into law to extend the PPP deadline from March 31 to May 31 and gives the Small Business Administration (SBA) until June 30 to process loans.
+On March 30, 2021, President Biden signed the PPP Extension Act of 2021 into law to extend the PPP deadline to May 31, 2021 and gave the Small Business Administration (SBA) until June 30, 2021 to process loans.

-How counties can leverage this resource: County leaders can conduct outreach to ensure child care providers are aware of their potential eligibility for a PPP loan, including by connecting providers with resources and technical assistance to apply.
+How counties leveraged this resource: County leaders conducted outreach to ensure child care providers are aware of their potential eligibility for a PPP loan, including by connecting providers with resources and technical assistance to apply.

 State and Local Aid